Bw3ll/ROP_ROCKET/README.md

 # Acknowledgement

-Shiva Shashank Kusuma works for Dr. Bramwell Brizendine as a graduate student to develop patterns for shellcodeless attacks.
-He has done great work, and he was also a co-speaker at DEFCON.
+Shiva Shashank Kusuma worked for Dr. Bramwell Brizendine as a graduate student to develop patterns for ROP ROCKET.
+He has done invaluable work, and he has been a co-speaker at DEFCON and Black Hat Arsenal.
+In 2025, Shiva also started contributing to the programming of ROP ROCKET.

 # Updates
 09/18/2023 - Various enhancements; further support for variant ways of leaking the far jump that leads to the Windows syscall.